ricrog/Getting-and-Cleaning-Data-Final-Assignment/CodeBook.md

 ##Notes
 Variable are taken from the UCI HAR Dataset.
-The varibles selected are those one that represet the variable mean and standard deviation.
+The varibles selected are those one that represet the variable mean and standard deviation.  <br />
 The value in the data set `tidy_data.txt` are the mean value of the variables according to the Activity and Subject.

 * Time and Frequence indicate if the values is referred to the domain of time or frequency